AJQuinlat/SplitWais/README.md

             - mean that the transaction is already paid
             - payment date is updated once settled
         6. Edit
-            - user can edit the transaction name, loanne and loaner (ID) and transaction date
+            - user can edit the transaction name, loanee and loaner (ID) and transaction date
         7. Borrow
             - User (11111) is set as loaner
             - automatically updates total balance
         8. Lend
             - User (11111) is set as loanee
             - automatically updates total balance
+        9. Show all unsettled
+            - displays unsettled transaction
+        10. Total Balance
+            - shows current balance of the user 11111 and updates when there is a new transaction

     # USER